Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Introduction

 \section{Introduction}

-Person Re-Identification (ReID) serves the purpose of identifying specific individuals across non-overlapping camera views, carrying substantial significance in the domain of intelligent surveillance systems.
-Consequently, it has garnered considerable attention from a multitude of researchers, undergoing rapid advancements in recent times \cite{Sun_2018_ECCV,Luo_2019_CVPR_Workshops,agw,He_2021_ICCV,M3Net,dong2023erasing,AIESL}.
-However, the majority of existing methods are confined to scenarios where pedestrians are solely present during daylight hours\cite{MANet,LCR2S,pifhsa,CFine,wang2022body,zhang2022cross,li2023logical}.
-Consequently, the efficacy of these approaches hinges on visible appearances.
-This limitation has resulted in notable performance degradation when attempting to match pedestrians captured by both visible (VIS) and infrared (IR) cameras.
-To effectively tackle this issue, the Visible-Infrared Person Re-Identification (VI-ReID) task \cite{wu2017rgb} was introduced.
-This task aims to enable the retrieval of pedestrians across the distinct spectra of IR and VIS \cite{adca,taa}.
+Person re-identification (ReID) aims to identify specific individuals across non-overlapping camera views, playing a crucial role in intelligent surveillance systems \cite{zhong2024iclr}.
+Consequently, it has attracted significant attention from researchers and has seen rapid advancements in recent years \cite{li2024multi}.
+However, most existing methods are limited to scenarios where pedestrians are visible only during daylight, relying heavily on visible appearances.
+This limitation leads to notable performance degradation when matching pedestrians captured by both visible (VIS) and infrared (IR) cameras.
+To address this issue, the visible-infrared person re-identification (VI-ReID) task \cite{wu2017rgb} was introduced, aiming to enable the retrieval of pedestrians across the distinct spectra of IR and VIS \cite{wan2023g2da}.

-In contrast to the extensively explored realm of ReID within the visible spectrum, the domain of VI-ReID presents notably greater challenges.
-This is primarily attributed to substantial intra- and inter-modality variations that exist between images captured in the visible (VIS) and infrared (IR) spectra.
+In contrast to the extensively studied ReID within the visible spectrum, the VI-ReID presents significantly greater challenges.
+This difficulty arises primarily due to the substantial intra- and inter-modality variations between images captured in the VIS and IR spectra \cite{yu2024discovering}.